zechary28/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for The Sharkives.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar sharkster.jar` command to run the application.<br>
+4. Open a [command terminal](#glossary), `cd` into the folder you put the jar file in, and use the `java -jar sharkives.jar` command to run the application. ([Quick guide](https://www.ibm.com/docs/en/aix/7.2?topic=directories-changing-another-directory-cd-command) to using `cd`)<br>
-   A GUI similar to the below should appear in a few seconds.
+   A [GUI](#glossary) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>